Logg-y/magicgen/docs.md

 ### Modifier lookalikes

-These function the same as the modifiers.
+These function the same as they do when used in modifiers.

 \#skipchance
 \#spelltype